grycap/ansible-role-marathon/README.md

 Marathon Role
 =============

-Install Marathon in a Mesos cluster (recipe for EC3)
+Install Marathon in a Mesos cluster (recipe for EC3).
+The Marathon current version installed is Version 1.3.6.

 Example Playbook
 ----------------